 REINS also sets the threshold for significant rules at $100 million per year from the beginning.
 In deciding how to vote on those rules, members of Congress will be helped by the agencies having to supply relevant information in documents accompanying the promulgation of a new rule.
 Yet, legislators will still need to find ways to process this information and this will take a while.
 The new bill should set a higher threshold for the first few years.

 Finally, the new bill should get have a title that reflects its responsibility-enhancing purpose such as the “Responsibility for Regulation Act.”
 Another necessary cosmetic change is to get rid of REINS’s stating that a significant rule is disapproved if not voted upon in 70 days.
 The provision is cosmetic in that REINS is a good faith effort to use existing House and Senate rules to ensure such a vote within 70 days.
 A bill must, however, anticipate the theoretical possibility that the House or Senate would use their constitutional prerogative to change their rules to avoid a vote within 70 days.
 The new bill should, however, deal with that remote possibility by providing that the failure to vote means the rule goes into effect.
 Realistically, the choice is between a status quo in which rules go into effect without a vote and a new bill in which significant rules likely cannot go into effect without a vote.

 * * *

 Democrats who favor more regulatory protection and Republicans who favor lower regulatory costs will no doubt wonder whether the Landis proposal would serve their ends.
 The proposal would transfer power from the executive branch to Congress.
-That sounded bad to Democrats when Barack Obama was in the White House, but now Donald Trump is there and no one knows who will follow him.
+That sounded bad to Democrats when Barack Obama was in the White House, but now Donald Trump is there and no one knows the presidents who will follow him.